apache/shardingsphere/docs/document/content/user-manual/shardingsphere-scaling/usage.en.md

 We provide user interface in ShardingSphere-UI, so all the operations related can be implemented with a click of the UI interface.
 For more information, please refer to the ShardingSphere-UI module.

+## Attention

+ShardingSphere-Scaling has the following restrictions on the table to scale:

+  - The table must have primary key
+  - Primary key must not be union primary
+  - Primary key must be integer number